jeevanandhamT/sign_language_detection/README.md

-This is python file integrete with the ML concepts to detect the sign_language.
+This is python file integrete with the Neural Network concepts to detect the sign_language.